 3) provides texture and feel -- an excellent addition in pastries and cakes making.

-4. Reduce the oven temperature by 25 degrees Fahrenheit.
+5. Reduce the oven temperature by 100 degrees Fahrenheit (i.e about 40 degrees Celsius).
 Honey batter becomes crisp and browns faster than sugar batter.

 6. When using honey in jams, jellies, or candies, increase the cooking temperature just a bit to allow the extra liquid to evaporate.